Robert-J-Schelling/BSCheck/README.md

 #### Nginx:
 The most important things to note can be derived from examining the [nginx.conf](https://github.com/Robert-J-Schelling/BSCheck/blob/master/BScalc/sample-react/nginx.conf) file.

-The first line indicates that our web server (Nginx) is going to listen to port 80 for incoming requests.
+This line sets our web server to receive requests from port 80.
 ```
   listen 80;
 ```

-Location / indicates the default files that will be opened when a user sends a request to the web server.
-We chose index.html from the directory /usr/share/nginx/html.
-More on where this path is derived from later.
+Location / is the default URL of the web server.
+And is the first thing that will be displayed when the user interacts with the server.
+The code inside the brackets specifies which files will be used for the default URL.
+The path to the file is /usr/share/nginx/html and the name of the file thatll be used is index.html.
 ```
   location / {
     root /usr/share/nginx/html;